 Pure 24ct gold is too soft to use in jewellery so it is blended with other alloys to firstly make it more durable, but also to change the colour.
 White gold is created by mixing pure gold which is yellow with white coloured alloys such as silver and platinum to lighten the yellow hue and almost bleach the yellow colour.
 Rose gold has a high copper content, and these other alloys will tarnish, and therefore *a gold piece of jewellery left unworn in a jewellery box for decades will show some areas of tarnish.
 This is not due to the gold itself, but the other alloys in the mix.

 If you’re interested in finding out more about white gold, you can learn more here.

 Why is white gold rhodium plated?

-White gold does not need to be plated, and I am a big advocate for avoiding plating white gold and embracing it’s natural, warm colour.
+White gold does not need to be plated, and I am a big advocate for avoiding plating white gold and embracing its natural, warm colour.
 Many years ago, white gold was plated because it had alloys in it that some people have allergic reactions to (namely nickel).
 White gold was therefore plated with rhodium (another almost inert chemical element) to give a protective coating between the jewellery and the wearer’s skin to avoid causing a reaction.
-Nickel is no longer used in jewellery alloys so this reason is null and void.
-I feel that white gold continues to be plated as standard on the high street because white gold was seen as a cheaper alternative to platinum but people still wanted it to look like platinum.
+Nickel is no longer used in jewellery alloys in the UK so this reason is null and void.

 You can read in more detail about the plating process and my argument for why I believe white gold should not be plated here.